Lakers News: Kawhi Leonard Trade Buzz, Rumors on DeMarcus Cousins, Lonzo Ball

 Rondo has been told it'll be an open competition at starting point guard.
 One source close to Lonzo Ball tells me: "Zo's not running from the competition."

-L.A. signed veteran point guard Rajon Rondo to a one-year, $9 million deal and reportedly told him that it was an open competition for the starting point guard spot.
+L.A. agreed to sign Rondo to a one-year, $9 million deal and reportedly told him that it was an open competition for the starting point guard spot.

 Rondo brings 12 years of experience, a championship and a reputation for stepping up his play in the playoffs at "Playoff Rondo."